Present at the Ohio STEM Innovation Summit

 - grow existing programs

-All learning sessions are meant to be interactive and/or hands-on and designed to stimulate thinking across a broad range of subject areas and grade levels.
+Learning sessions will be 45 minutes long.
+Sessions should be interactive and/or hands-on and designed to stimulate thinking across a broad range of subject areas and grade levels.

 Focus areas for the Ohio STEM Innovation Summit